bradgrantham/gpt-4-6502/README.md

 # Asking ChatGPT to run it directly

-Just to get a feel how far off I was, after providing the entire machine code in hex I asked `gpt-4`  the contents of memory in a separate query.
+Just to get a feel for how far off I was, after providing the entire machine code in hex I asked `gpt-4`  the contents of memory in a separate query.

 ```
 After running the provided 6502 machine code, the memory locations from 0 to 15 would contain the following values: